Strother Martin: Death

 Martin was married to Helen Meisels-Martin from 1967 until his death; they had no children.
-In the last year of his life, Martin was under a doctor's care for cardiac problems.
-He died at age 61 of a heart attack on August 1, 1980, at Los Robles Regional Medical Center in Thousand Oaks, California.
+In the last few years of his life, Martin was under a doctor's care for diabetes and cardiac problems.
+After attending a dinner at a Beverly Hills hotel, he awoke early the next morning (August 1, 1980) at his home in Agoura, California, with chest pains and died of a heart attack at age 61 at Los Robles Regional Medical Center in Thousand Oaks, California.